 - Moderna has developed an mRNA based vaccine that has progressed to Phase 3 testing.
 On 09/17/2020, Moderna shared their protocol for determining if their vaccine was safe and effective.
-It may take until early 2021 to evaluate this.
-On 11/16/2020, Moderna announced that preliminary data demonstrates that the vaccine is 94.5% effective.
-Data analysis also indicates that the vaccine may protect against severe disease. - BioNTech, Pfizer, and Fosun Pharma have developed a two-dose mRNA vaccine that has recently expanded to testing the vaccine on children as young as 12 years old.
-They have also reported results stating that individuals who received the first dose experienced mostly mild to moderate side effects.
-On 11/9/2020, Pfizer announced that data from their vaccine trial indicates that the vaccine is more than 90% effective.
-This comes after analyzing 94 cases of COVID-19 in their trial. - Johnson and Johnson moved to Phase 3 trials with their vaccine made out of Ad26.
-This vaccine requires only one dose instead of two.
-On October 12, the trial was paused due to an adverse reaction in a volunteer.
-However, the trial resumed on October 23 and results are expected by the end of 2020. - AstraZeneca and the University of Oxford have developed a vaccine called ChAdOx1.
-After halting global trials in September due to a volunteer who had developed transverse myelitis, the FDA authorized the restart of the trial on October 23. - Novavax recently lauched a Phase 3 trial in the United Kingdom, and is expected to do a larger Phase 3 trial in the United States by the end of October. - CanSinoBIO, the Gamaleya Research Institute, Bektop, Sinovac, Sinopharm, and the Wuhan Institute of Biological Products have developed vaccines that are approved for limited use in international countries.
-None are approved in the U.S. as of 10/24/2020. - As of 10/24/2020, there are 33 vaccines in Phase 1, 14 in Phase 2, 12 in Phase 3, and 6 approved for limited use. - The Murdoch Children's Research Institute is conducting a Phase 3 trial in Australia to see if the BCG vaccine partly protects against COVID-19.
+It may take until early 2021 to evaluate this. - BioNTech, Pfizer, and Fosun Pharma have developed a two-dose mRNA vaccine that has recently expanded the number of participants in the U.S. Pfizer has been awarded a contract for 100 million doses to be delivered by December from the Trump administration. - AstraZeneca and the University of Oxford have developed a vaccine called ChAdOx1.
+They have halted trials as of 09/06/2020.
+Johnson & Johnson has also halted their phase 3 trials - CanSinoBIO, the Gamaleya Research Institute, Sinovac, Sinopharm, and the Wuhan Institute of Biological Products have developed vaccines that are approved for limited use in international countries.
+None are approved in the U.S. as of 10/12/2020. - As of 09/18/2020, there are 27 vaccines in Phase 1, 15 in Phase 2, 9 in Phase 3, and 5 approved for limited use. - The Murdoch Children's Research Institute is conducting a Phase 3 trial to see if the BCG vaccine partly protects against COVID-19.